-Administrative Jobs are also in need during the season - accountants, bookkeepers, office staff, customer service, & more!
+- Administrative Jobs are also in need during the season - accountants, bookkeepers, office staff, customer service, & more!

 hotels & lodging, manufacturing, & construction make up the top Ketchikan employment categories.
-The top employers are the City of Ketchikan, U.S. Coast Guard, Ketchikan General Hospital, and the School District, Wal-Mart, and the Alaska Department of Transportation (including ferries).
+The top employers are the City of Ketchikan, U.S. Coast Guard, Ketchikan General Hospital, and the School District, Wal-Mart, Vigor Alaska, and the Alaska Department of Transportation (including ferries).

-The Ketchikan General Hospital always has openings for medical personnel.
-Registered Nurses, Physicians, Coders, Occupational Therapists, Physical Therapists, Speech Therapists, LVNs, CNAs, maintenance personnel, Customer Service, & Hospice Nurses are all in need.
+Speech Therapists, LVN’s, CNA’s, maintenance personnel, Customer Service, & Hospice Nurses are all in need.
 There are always job share opportunities for these positions as well.

 onshore Salmon cannery to being a deckhand on a fishing boat or sports fishing charter boats.
 The salmon processing jobs and many of the deckhand positions require no prior experience but many Captains like to hire deckhands with at least a little experience.
 However, if you are able to convince the captain you are a

 best time to begin looking for seasonal Ketchikan Alaska jobs is in January and February!
 While it is possible to still find open positions during the season or just before the season starts, the best jobs will already be filled by April or May.
 Most tourism employers

 Also, getting certified in CPR, first-aid, or water safety can give you an edge over other applicants.
 These classes tend to be short, usually a one or two day time commitment and do not cost much.
 You can find classes at your local Red Cross chapter or the American Heart Association.

-We must have applied for 30 positions, through all kinds of Ketchikan employment websites, but of the ones we applied for on Craigslist we were contacted for an interview from
+I must have applied for 30 positions, through all kinds of Ketchikan employment websites, but of the ones I applied for on Craigslist – I was contacted for an interview from

 More great websites for finding Ketchikan employment:

-The Alaska Labor Exchange System, or Alexsys is the state-run system announcing Alaska employment openings in the entire state.
+- The Alaska Labor Exchange System, or Alexsys – is the state-run system announcing Alaska employment openings in the entire state.
 You can search by location, or by job type.
-This is a great starting place for Seasonal job opportunities.
+This is a great ‘starting place’ for Seasonal job opportunities.
 You must sign up for an account but it is

 - Coolworks.com is yet another great web search for seasonal Ketchikan employment.

 fellow co-workers form a bond that lasts for years after.
 I cherish the memories and keep in touch with many of the people I met during my summers working in Ketchikan